This Crockpot apple butter recipe comes together with just six ingredients and can be used atop bagels, yogurt, oatmeal, and more!

 - The five pounds of apples is measured before peeling, coring, and slicing.

-- Apple butter will keep for about two weeks in the fridge and can also be frozen.
+- Apple butter will keep for about two weeks in the fridge and can also be frozen for up to 3 months.

 More Apple Recipes to Try!